plblum/jivs/planning/ModelRules Design for ValPlanning Part 1.md

 ### 17. Validation Summary as the UI destination for unattached errors

-Some validation results, especially `BusinessLogicErrors`, may not be naturally attached to a specific visible field.
+Some validation results, especially `ExternalIssuesFound`, may not be naturally attached to a specific visible field.

-In those cases, the user is expected to provide a ValidationSummary-style UI element. `ValidationManager.onValidationState` should notify that element, and the element can obtain all current validation messages, including `BusinessLogicErrors`, through `ValidationManager.getValidationState()` or from the `onValidationState` notification itself.
+In those cases, the user is expected to provide a ValidationSummary-style UI element. `ValidationManager.onValidationState` should notify that element, and the element can obtain all current validation messages, including `ExternalIssuesFound`, through `ValidationManager.getValidationState()` or from the `onValidationState` notification itself.

 Maps to: primarily Workflows A, B, D, E, and F